Today I’m going to show you how to find products to sell on Amazon.

 2. Avoid Seasonal Products

-I prefer to look for the evergreen products that have demand all year round.
+I prefer to look for evergreen products that have demand all year round.

-With seasonal products you have limited windows of peak selling opportunity.
+With seasonal products, you have a limited window of peak selling opportunity.

 Let’s say you’ve got a product like a handheld fan…